8 Tips for Starting a Church Youth Group

 Your church youth group should be fun and exciting, providing a time dedicated to the young people in your congregation.
 Let them make friends, play games, and have fun together while building a lasting relationship with God.

-Are you wondering how to build a youth group?
+Are you wondering how to build a youth group and engage younger church members?
 You are in the right place.
 Keep reading for five essential tips to keep in mind when starting a church youth group and four to remember when expanding it.